SaadShakeel414/IFLM/README.md

 The official implementation of our paper, entitled **"Interactive Feature Learning Framework for Mask-Occluded Face Recognition"** (Under Review) in Pattern Analysis and Applications

 ## 🔥 Pretrained Checkpoints
-The checkpoints will be uploaded soon.
+{Cos-IFLM} The checkpoints will be uploaded soon.